pingidentity/pingdirectory-go-client/configurationapi/docs/AddSimpleSearchEntryCriteriaRequest.md

 `func (o *AddSimpleSearchEntryCriteriaRequest) HasDescription() bool`

 HasDescription returns a boolean if a field has been set.

+### GetCriteriaName

+`func (o *AddSimpleSearchEntryCriteriaRequest) GetCriteriaName() string`

+GetCriteriaName returns the CriteriaName field if non-nil, zero value otherwise.

+### GetCriteriaNameOk

+`func (o *AddSimpleSearchEntryCriteriaRequest) GetCriteriaNameOk() (*string, bool)`

+GetCriteriaNameOk returns a tuple with the CriteriaName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCriteriaName

+`func (o *AddSimpleSearchEntryCriteriaRequest) SetCriteriaName(v string)`

+SetCriteriaName sets CriteriaName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)